-Deadline 1: For the first deadline, you will determine the storage layout of attributes, temporaries, and dispatch tables for each class.
+Deadline: For the deadline, you will determine the storage layout of attributes, temporaries, and dispatch tables for each class.
 The README for this submission need only include some text on the storage layout.

-Deadline 2: For the second deadline, you should include code to construct the inheritance graph, assign tags to all classes in depth-first order, generate code for global data: constants, dispatch tables, etc., and generate code for each feature.
+You should include code to construct the inheritance graph, assign tags to all classes in depth-first order, generate code for global data: constants, dispatch tables, etc., and generate code for each feature.
 These lists of tasks are not exhaustive; it is up to you to faithfully implement the specification in the manual and what is in the rubric.